Phreet/weather-card/README.md

 icons: "/local/custom-lovelace/weather-card/icons/"
 ```

-You can choose wich elements of the weather card you want to show:
+You can choose which elements of the weather card you want to show:

 The 3 different rows, being: